vasudvy/billfrog/README.md

 ---

-**Made with ❤️ for the AI community**
+**Self-host your AI usage tracking with complete control over your data and privacy.

-Self-host your AI usage tracking with complete control over your data and privacy.
+**